AccuWeather Alert: Record high ahead of winter storm

 Central Park hit 62 degrees at 12:59 p.m., breaking the previous record of 61 set in 1965.

-Still, a Winter Storm Warning has been issued for the New York area through Thursday evening as a rapidly developing system threatens to plummet temperatures and bring up to 10 inches of snow.
+Still, a Winter Storm Warning has been issued for the New York area through Thursday evening as a rapidly developing system threatens to plummet temperatures and bring heavy snow.

+A blizzard warning has been issued for Suffolk County on Long Island.

-Heavy wet snow will develop overnight and continue into Thursday morning, possibly falling at a rate of an inch or two an hour at times.
+Temperatures will begin to drop and winds pick up early tonight.
+Heavy wet snow will develop overnight and continue into Thursday, possibly falling at a rate of an inch or two an hour at times.

-Hazardous travel conditions are expected for the Thursday morning commute due to snow covered roads and poor visibility.
+Eyewitness News meteorologist Lee Goldberg expects the snow will begin to fall between 3:00 a.m. and 6:00 a.m. from west to east.
+The heaviest snow should occur in the city between 5:00 a.m. and 11:00 a.m.
+The snowfall rate could create whiteout conditions during that time frame.
+Expect hazardous travel conditions are expected for the morning commute.

+CHECK HERE FOR AREA SCHOOL CLOSINGS New York City Mayor Bill de Blasio announced that New York City Schools are closed for Thursday.

 WATCH EYEWITNESS NEWS AT 4 A.M.
 ON THURSDAY FOR THE VERY LATEST FROM ACCUWEATHER AND TRAFFIC CONDITIONS.